 SITE 1: 10,000 hectares, Manjacaze District, Southern Mozambique

-SITE 2: PGI-Limpopo National Park initiative to develop plant-based agrarian reform programs, to protect sensitive habitats for animals, and to help communities become allies in nature conservation.
-Projects are sited at four nodes within 58,000 hectares of land.
+SITE 2: PGI-Limpopo National Park large-scale initiative to develop plant-based agricultural reform programs, to protect sensitive habitats for animals, and to help communities become allies in nature conservation.
+Projects are located at four nodes in 58,000 hectares of land.

 MEANINGFUL, LASTING CHANGE

 REDEFINING INGENUITY IN AGRICULTURE: The greatest message you can have to respond to the challenges of climate change, wildlife extinction, and environmental degradation is innovation.
 Our goal is to establish new relationships between agriculture and nature and to integrate models of farming that surpass current technology into global chains of production.

 - This 10-year plant-based project recreates rural landscapes for biological conservation and diversity, environmental regeneration and climate mitigation.

 - Forests around the world have lost as much as 80 percent of their trees as land is cleared for agriculture, mining, the building of roads and economic development.
 Project introduces an innovative tree domestication program to scale up underused local species of trees that are candidates for a new wave of crop domestication.
 There are ideas in the forest that need to be adopted into agriculture, because with nothing, plants can do everything.
 How do forests sustain themselves without irrigation, without pesticides, without oil-based fertilizers, not even herbicides?
 They are self-sustaining systems.
 Forests do not need to be cleared for the expansion of agriculture to feed growing human populations, bringing problems that cascade into critical habitats and some of the most beautiful landscapes on Earth.
 They are ecosystems that contain energy, mulching material and many commodities like foods, pharmaceuticals and oils that can take us far ahead of current models of agriculture.